In This Article

 • Question: What unique features does the city of Hoonah offer?

-Answer: Hoonah offers a range of attractions, from towering glaciers to cultural experiences that delve into the culture of the native Tlingit people.
+Answer: Hoonah offers a perfect mix of natural beauty and rich cultural experiences, from towering glaciers to a deep dive into the history and culture of the native Tlingit people.
+You’ll get a true sense of the Alaskan way of life here.

 • Question: Why is Hoonah a popular destination for Alaskan cruises?